-In Year 9 pupils have a choice of taking either French or Spanish.
-Pupils consolidate and extend all prior learning and focus on developing the communication skills required for a strong start in GCSE.
+In year 9, Pupils consolidate and extend all prior learning and focus on developing the communication skills required for a strong start in GCSE.
 The topics in Year 9 are a lot more "grown up" and in line not only with GCSE specifications, but also with the interests of growing teenagers.